 "Randi's someone to keep your eye on." - The Village Voice

 “radiant and magical… Fragile is Russo’s stunning tour de force.” - The Big Takeover

-“The album presents ten richly layered, melodic rock songs mixing literate, attentively crafted singer-songwriter fare with occasional touches of garage-rock edginess and NYC chug.”
+“The album presents ten richly layered, melodic rock songs mixing literate, attentively crafted singer-songwriter fare with occasional touches of garage-rock edginess and NYC chug.” -- The Folly of Youth

 "Randi Russo is a rock and roll poetess in the rough." - The Village Voice

 "In order to pull off a solo acoustic performance, you either have to have very good tunes, or very good lyrics.
 Randi Russo has both." -- New York Music Daily

 “...Russo is one talented performer.
 And Fragile Animal is one of those indie gems you’ll immediately want to spread the word about.”
 Read the whole review on Hear!
 Hear!

 PopMatters calls Fragile Animal “an eclectic batch of lively tunes... [from] a new favorite no-nonsense female vocalist with a sweetly satisfying ear for pop songcraft."